ishap11/ProFinder_ChatBot/README.md

 # ProFinder

-ProFinder is an innovative frontend solution designed to simplify online shopping by providing real-time insights on when and where to buy products.
+ProFinder is an innovative solution designed to simplify online shopping by providing real-time insights on when and where to buy products.
 With features like trend analysis, price comparison, and optimal purchase timing, it enhances user decision-making and shopping experience through an intuitive interface.

 ## Description